itstreefam/codeHistories/README.md

 1. Clone this repository.
 2. Download the Insiders version of VSCode: https://code.visualstudio.com/insiders/
 3. Open VSCode.
 You can determine whether you’ve gotten Insiders based on the icon color, which should be jade green for Insiders (rather than blue).
-4. Install the Code Runner Extension.
-You should be able to search for it from the extensions tab on the left hand side of the screen (looks like little blocks).
-5. Open the code histories repository folder in VSCode.
+4. Open the code histories repository folder in VSCode.
-6. From the main directory of the code histories repository, run ```npm i``` to install all dependencies.
+5. From the main directory of the code histories repository, run ```npm i``` to install all dependencies.
-7. Back in VSCode, press f5 (fn + F5 for Mac) to enter debug mode.
+6. Back in VSCode, press f5 (fn + F5 for Mac) to enter debug mode.
 This will open a new VScode window which has "[Extension Development Host]" in its name.
 This is where you should set up the code that you want to be tracked.
-8. Open the repository or folder that you want to work in using VSCode.
+7. Open the repository or folder that you want to work in using VSCode.
-9. CTRL-SHIFT-P should start the extension (CMD-SHIFT-P for Mac).
+8. CTRL-SHIFT-P should start the extension (CMD-SHIFT-P for Mac).
 That will bring up a menu of options.
 Look for and choose Code Histories.
 Note: When this runs, it should automatically create the settings that are needed for the extension.
 But, if that fails to happen (which would manifest as an error on CTRL-SHIFT-P) you can do the following:
     -   Open the directory in a file browser

     -   Make .vscode directory